dotnet/dotnet-docker/samples/enable-globalization.md

 # Enabling (or disabling) globalization functionality

-.NET includes various [globalization](https://learn.microsoft.com/en-us/dotnet/core/extensions/globalization-and-localization) capabilities, including support for processing natural language text, calendars, currency, and timezones.
-The .NET implementations for these capabilities comes primarily from operating system libraries, such as [International Components for Unicode (ICU)](https://icu.unicode.org/) and [tzdata](https://en.wikipedia.org/wiki/Tz_database).
-In some cases, this libraries and their accompanying databases are always available and in other cases it is desired that they be absent because they may be considered prohibitively large.
+.NET includes various [globalization](https://learn.microsoft.com/dotnet/core/extensions/globalization-and-localization) capabilities, including support for processing natural language text, calendars, currency, and time zones.
+The .NET implementations for these capabilities comes primarily from operating system libraries, such as [International Components for Unicode (ICU)](https://icu.unicode.org/) and [tzdata](https://wikipedia.org/wiki/Tz_database).
+In some cases, these libraries and their accompanying databases are always available and in other cases it is desired that they be absent because they may be considered prohibitively large.

 The .NET team has various policies for making these libraries available in containers and for configuring the .NET product to use them (or not).